 - Intro to Trad with Thrifty Adventures.
 Develop a solid understanding of traditional gear placements, considerations during your lead, and how to make a simple bomb proof anchor.
 This clinic will be taught by Mitch Rutledge, 3-year PCGI climbing guide for Thrifty Adventures, and avid adventure climber.
 Participants should have some outdoor climbing and belaying experience, with a strong desire to lead traditionally protected climbs.

-- Self Rescue in a Single Pitch Setting with Thrifty Adventure.
+- Self Rescue Tools and Applications with Thrifty Adventure.
 Simple tools in simple applications.
 This clinic will focus on teaching fundamental self-rescue tools such as; load releasable knots, friction hitches and Improvised devices.
 Students will get plenty of hands on experience working with these tools and an opportunity to bring in their own scenarios and work through them.
 The clinic will be taught by Mike Barnette 15+ year climber and AMGA Single Pitch Instructor.
 Participants should have some outdoor climbing experience, and a desire to learn.

 - Cleaning Anchors with Climbmax Mountain Guides: Join an AMGA certified climbing instructor for this clinic in which you will learn to clean single pitch bolt anchors.
 In this session we will discuss the principles driving how we clean an anchor as well as several techniques you can use to accomplish the task.

-- Self Rescue in a Multi Pitch Setting with Rescue Climbers Mountain Guides: Join a Mountain Rescue Association and EMT credentialed climbing guide on a course that focuses on prevention and response to emergencies within one rope length of the ground.
+- Self Rescue in a Multi Pitch Setting with Rescue Climbers Mountain Guides: Join a Mountain Rescue Association and EMT credentialed climbing guide on a course that focuses on prevention and response to emergencies in a multi-pitch setting.